 - Skinny permutation grid classes, 17 August 2012 at 22nd Postgraduate Combinatorial Conference, University of Warwick.

-My current teaching includes the following:
+Currently, I'm teaching the following:

 CS103 Machines, Languages and Computation (Semester 2)

-Propositional logic and proofs using natural deduction; normal forms and satisfiability; computational complexity, P and NP; finite state automata and regular expressions, the Brzozowski algebraic method and the pumping lemma; Turing machines, undecidability, the halting problem and the Entsheidungsproblem.
+Propositional logic and proofs using natural deduction; normal forms and satisfiability; computational complexity, P and NP; finite state automata and regular expressions, the Brzozowski algebraic method and the pumping lemma; Turing machines, undecidability, the halting problem and the Entscheidungsproblem.

 CS104 Information and Information Systems (Module 1: Information Theory)

-Doctor of Philosophy, Open University
+Doctor of Philosophy, On the growth of permutation classes, Open University

 2012 → 2015